ChandraNarreddy/sillyproxy/README.md

 Linux instance-2 4.13.0-32-generic #35-Ubuntu SMP Thu Jan 25 09:13:46 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux
 GO version go1.9.1 linux/amd64

-To reduce network induced variations, we used:
+To reduce network induced variations, I used:
 * A backend HTTP server implementation (using GO 1.9.1) serving a minimum payload on the target machine.
 * Go-WRK run from the target machine to avoid network related variations in the benchmark.
 * Silly was configured with RSA and ECDSA entries for connections to the localhost.